 A final theme to emerge was that top performers look for ways to automate or delegate activities that are not a good use of their time.
 Vaden suggests asking yourself, “How can I use my time today in ways that create more time tomorrow?”
-Evaluating your to-do list through this lens makes it easier to commit to activities that are not immediately enjoyable—like automating your bill paying, or creating a “how to” guide for other team members to make it easier to delegate repetitive tasks.
+Evaluating your to-do list through this lens makes it easier to commit to activities that are not immediately enjoyable—like automating your bill-paying, or creating a “how-to” guide for other team members to make it easier to delegate repetitive tasks.

 All of these suggestions are useful individually, but they also highlight an important trend: In the 1990s, being productive mainly required good time management.
-Ten years later, the advent of email led to an expanded workday, and productivity required managing your energy, not just your time.
+Ten years later, the advent of email had led to an expanded workday, and productivity required managing your energy, not just your time.